mateusfccp/update_available/update_available/README.md

  * Both of them provided user interfaces regarding the availability.
  * `upgrader` is not reliable when dealing with Android unless you use Appcast.
- * I wanted the bare minimum neccessary.
+ * I wanted the bare minimum necessary.

 So, `update_available` is better fit to you if:
  * You want support for both iOS and Android.